NaveenST/Salary-Prediction-Portfolio-Project/README.md

 # Expolratory Data Analysis (EDA)-
-1) Plotted few graphs to get the distributions of values - the below graphs shows the distribution of values in the feature variables for the training dataset
+1) Plotted few graphs to get the distributions of values - the below graph is an example which shows the distribution of jobType

 ![image](https://user-images.githubusercontent.com/44300495/112864529-e3184200-9085-11eb-9c96-8890db4121bd.png)

-2) Plotted few Box Plots to understand the outliers and pattern of data points for each cateogrical variables
+2) Plotted Box Plots to understand the outliers and pattern of data points for each cateogrical variables below is an example for jobType

 ![image](https://user-images.githubusercontent.com/44300495/112865045-66399800-9086-11eb-836e-a6c5bc01dbdb.png)